iExecBlockchainComputing/documentation/key-concepts/proof-of-contribution.md

 `FINAL_DEADLINE_RATIO = 10`, `CONTRIBUTION_DEADLINE_RATIO = 7`, `REVEAL_DEADLINE_RATIO = 2`

 Parameters of the consensus timer.
 They express the number of reference timers \(category duration\) that are dedicated to each phase.
-These settings corresponds to a 70%-20%-10% distribution between the contribution phase, the reveal phase and the finalize phase.
+These settings correspond to a 70%-20%-10% distribution between the contribution phase, the reveal phase and the finalize phase.

 * `FINAL_DEADLINE_RATIO` This describes the total duration of the consensus.
 At the end of this timer the consensus must be finalized.
 If it is not, the user can make a claim to get a refund.
 * `CONTRIBUTION_DEADLINE_RATIO` This describes the duration of the contribution period.
 The consensus can finalize before that, but no contribution will be allowed after the timer to ensure enough time is left for the reveal and finalize steps.